How Many Pins Are There In Bowling? Everything You Need To Know

 Two other variations of bowling are candlepin and duckpin bowling, which are arguably the most uncommon kinds of bowling.

-Candlepin bowling is very similar to regular tenpin bowling, as it consists of ten pins with a similar point system.
+Candlepin bowling is very similar to regular ten-pin bowling, consisting of ten pins with a similar point system.

 However, as the name suggests, these pins are tall and cylindrical to mimic candlesticks.

-Duckpin bowling also features ten duckpins, which are basically shorter and chunkier versions of tenpins.
+Duckpin bowling also features ten duckpins, shorter and chunkier versions of ten-pins.
 Likewise, the ball is also smaller, making it harder to knock all the pins over.

-Both candlepin and duckpin bowling feature ten pins that are set up in a triangle formation, just like the classic tenpin bowling game.
+Both candlepin and duckpin bowling feature ten pins set up in a triangle formation, just like the classic ten-pin bowling game.

 However, candlepin and duckpin bowling are commonly played in eastern Canada and the New England region of the United States.